deric/nginx-passenger-deb-packaging/README.md

 Script allows modification of included modules etc. if you are familiar with bash syntax you can customize the build according to your needs.

+Note: There are official deb packages for Debian and Ubuntu from Phusion company, which are easier to deploy if you don't need special modifications. [official debian packages](http://blog.phusion.nl/2013/09/11/debian-and-ubuntu-packages-for-phusion-passenger/)

 ### Requirements

   * ruby (recommended >= 1.9.3)